-EIGRP is one of the routing protocols you must master if you want to pass the Cisco CCNA exam.
-In this lesson, I’ll walk you through the configuration.
+In this lesson, we’ll take a look at how to configure EIGRP.
 If you have no idea what EIGRP is or how it works, you should read my Introduction to EIGRP first.
 This is the topology that we will use:

 In the topology above, I have four routers.
 All interfaces are FastEthernet with the exception of the link between R1 and R2.
 That’s where we use an Ethernet link.
 Behind R4, there is a loopback interface.